 The PCF provides Policy Control Request Triggers to the AMF indicating a specific UE (i.e. SUPI or PEI) in the Policy Association establishment and modification procedures defined in the TS 23.502 [3].
 The Policy Control Request Triggers are transferred from the old AMF to the new AMF when the AMF changes.

-The PCR triggers are not applicable any longer at termination of the AM Policy Association or termination of UE Policy Association.
+The Policy Control Request Triggers are not applicable any longer at termination of the AM Policy Association or termination of UE Policy Association.